bluecollarcoders/master-mind-reach-gulp/README.md

 * The rapper guessing game has a bug.
 It doesn't give a proper location hint.
 It just rules out all positions in the array.
 * I would also create an api for the rapper game unstead of using a function to get the random rapper array.
 * Also their is a scripting problem I'm having with gulp.
 I have to write a better build script.
+* I would would have tighten up the responsiveness.
+The modals that alert that player are not as responsive.

 ## Lessons Learned:
 I learned more about dom manipulation and general programming.
 I also learned how to add a timer to the game along with a players score.
 I felt real proud about that.